AOT-Technologies/forms-flow-ai/deployment/openshift/README.md

    **Additionally, you may want to change these**
    * The value of database details (especially if this instance is not just for testing purposes)

-### Running the application
-* For Linux,
-   * Run `docker-compose -f docker-compose-linux.yml up --build -d` to start.
-* For Windows,
-   * Run `docker-compose -f docker-compose-windows.yml up --build -d` to start.

-#### To stop the application
-* For Linux,
-  * Run `docker-compose -f docker-compose-linux.yml down` to stop.
-* For Windows,
-  * Run `docker-compose -f docker-compose-windows.yml down` to stop.

 ### Health Check
   * Analytics should be up and available for use at port defaulted to 7000 i.e. http://localhost:7000/